druiz0992/f3-sensor-hub/README.md

 # TODOs
 - Clean code.
 Currently it is a mess.
 - Samples are currently written to a buffer during the ISR.
 I think this is likely the cause of high jitter (40-60 usec).
 Investigate alternative ways, such as writing samples in main loop provided I can guarantee that sample timestamp remains acurate, or maybe using DMA.
-- Host synchronization mechanism.
-Take a look at PPS